xtagon/docs/docs/pages/tutorials/javascript.md

 ---
+title: Writing Your First Snake in Javascript
+permalink: /tutorials/javascript
 layout: card
-title: Zero to Snake for macOS
-categories: [doc]
 ---

-This document takes you from a blank MacOS computer to a running snake that you can view in your browser.
+This document takes you from a blank Ubuntu computer to a running snake that you can view in your browser.
 The programming language used in this document is NodeJS a JavaScript based language.

 These steps are only validated on Google Chrome, so please download and use that as your browser.